lightbend/fdp-sample-applications/kstream/README.md

        * Maps on the stream to change the key to host-name, so we now have a (hostname, payload-size) tuple in the stream
        * Does a `groupByKey` followed by an `aggregate` to form a `KTable` as a result of a stateful transformation
        * Materializes the `KTable` into a Kafka topic
-4. Sets up a REST microservice that offers query for the state store `WeblogMicroservice`.
+4. Sets up a REST microservice that offers query for the state store `WeblogDSLHttpService`.

 ### How to package and run the driver application